Mohammad-Bakhtiari/fc-fedscgen/README.md

 The transitions between these states are handled automatically by the FedscGen application based on the conditions met during the execution.

+## Output
+After the application completes its execution, the results are available in FeatureCloud platform which includes the following items:

+* Corrected data: The corrected data in `H5Ad` format.
+* Trained model: The trained model in `pth` format.
+* Mean latent genes: The mean latent genes for each cell type in `csv` format.

+Using the model and mean latent genes, the participants can correct their data locally.

 ## Troubleshooting and Support

 If you encounter any issues, first ensure that your config.yaml is properly formatted and that all paths and keys are correct.
 For additional support, [contact details or link to support resources].